SONGS of the SPIRIT - Sunday October 19th, 11:30 am - 12:45 pm (Eastern)

 If you have any questions, please contact the coordinator:

-SPECIAL INVITATIONS: If you can think of a person you know who would enjoy Songs of the Spirit, but they are not a PMN member, you can invite them to participate in this event.
-All you need to do is contact Joanne Tuller <jt4cmn@yahoo.com> and let her know that you are inviting folks.
-She will send you very simple instructions for how to invite guests to be part of this experience.
+SPECIAL INVITATIONS: If you know someone who would enjoy Songs of the Spirit, but they are not a PMN member, you can invite them to participate!
+Simply contact Joanne Tuller <jt4cmn@yahoo.com> .
+She will send easy instructions for how to invite guests to be part of this experience.

 Workshop Description